Centrattic/pivotal-research/evaluating-probes/README.md

 - fixed with duplicate prompt removal

 * there appear to be exactly 2 datapoints that are hash duplicates in french set

+* make it such that it's possible to hyperparam tune some probes but not all your probes or something.
+For now, I can just change experiment details or something like that.